-The Tragically Hip's Gord Downie opens the 2014 Festival, playing two nights at the Woody Point Heritage Theatre on August 12, and 13.
-Throughout the festival there will be performances from The Dardanelles, The Blue Drop (Allan Byrne and Holly Hogan), Cajun Country Revival, The Skydiggers, Gros Morne Summer Music, and Shane Murphy and Sandy Morris.
+The Tragically Hip's Gord Downie opened the 2014 Festival, playing two nights at the Woody Point Heritage Theatre on August 12, and 13.
+The 2014 festival also featured performances from The Dardanelles, The Blue Drop (Allan Byrne and Holly Hogan), Cajun Country Revival, The Skydiggers, Gros Morne Summer Music, Shane Murphy, and Sandy Morris.

-Now it its 11th year, Writers at Woody Point is firmly rooted in Newfoundland literature, attracting both writers from abroad and those nurtured here at home.
+Heading into its 12th year, Writers at Woody Point is firmly rooted in Newfoundland literature, attracting both writers from abroad and those nurtured here at home.
 During the festival, authors and musicians can connect with their audience in intimate venues, over dinner and drinks, or on a hike into the pristine hills.
 And they can soak up the area's own creative talent at exhibits of art and crafts, musical performances and impromptu after-hours celebrations that combine jam sessions, dancing and lots of laughter.